rootDEV2990/UX-UI-Teardown/README.md

 # UX/UI Design - HeatMap

-> The objective of our project was to practice and learn about UX UI design and the Heat Map.
+> The objective of our project was to practice and learn about UX - UI design and the Heat Map.

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+Cloned site first and applied Heat Map to span within elements.

 ## Built With